-The International Programs Office is a resource for information about interning, volunteering and working abroad during your undergraduate studies at Augustana College or after graduation.
+The International Programs Office is a resource for information about interning, volunteering and working abroad during your undergraduate studies at Augustana University or after graduation.
 Contact the International Programs Office if you would like to discuss any of these opportunities.

 Augustana works with several program providers who offer internship programs in a wide variety of countries.
 These internships are unpaid, and the program provider charges a fee for arranging the internship, housing and other on-site services.